In 2020, Meadows registered to vote at N.C. mobile home that he reportedly never lived in

 But Meadows “did not come.
 He’s never spent a night in there,” the former owner told the New Yorker.

-It is illegal to provide false information on a voter registration, and while Americans can have multiple residences, they can only have one official domicile, which is tied to their voter registration.
+It is illegal to provide false information on a voter registration, and while Americans can have multiple residences, they can have only one official domicile, which is tied to their voter registration.
 To register to vote in North Carolina, a citizen must have lived in the county where they are registering and have resided there for at least 30 days before the date of the election, according to the state’s board of elections.

 Steven Greene, a professor of political science at North Carolina State University, said that after reading the New Yorker’s reporting, he found it “honestly hard to see how this is not a clear violation of federal law.”

-Greene said a voter needs “to actually spend some time living [in their domicile], including spending a night” to register it as their address.
+Greene said that a voter needs “to actually spend some time living [in their domicile], including spending a night,” to register it as their address.

 “Proof of residency for voter registration typically requires some form of proof of residency along the lines of a utility bill or any government information listing that as your address, e.g., car registration, driver’s license, those same sorts of proof would be expected,” Greene told The Washington Post.